jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 test_index_error
 *********************************************************************************

-IndexError_ is raised when I try to get an item from a list but use a number that is greater than the number of items in the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_.
+IndexError_ is raised when I try to get an item from a list but use a number that is greater than the number of items in the list_.

 red: make it fail
 ===================